Kong/docs.konghq.com/app/gateway/2.7.x/plan-and-deploy/hybrid-mode/index.md

 Please refer to [Upstream objects](/gateway/{{page.kong_version}}/admin-api/#upstream-object) in the Admin API documentation for more information about the endpoints.

-### Keyring encryption in hybrid mode
+## Keyring encryption in hybrid mode

-Because Keyring encrypts the data in the database, it means it doesn't encrypt data on Kong data plane nodes that run without a database and get data from the control plane.
+Because the keyring module encrypts data in the database, it can't encrypt data on Data Plane nodes, since these nodes run without a database and get data from the Control Plane.